msc-acse/acse-9-independent-research-project-coush001/README.md

 ### Installation:
 - The package is hosted at https://pypi.org/project/SeismicReduction/

-- **Note:** if you are using a **windows** or **linux** machine you must **first** run a seperate installation of pytorch to ensure package dependencies are met for the SeismicReduction module.
+- **Note:** if you are using a **windows** or **linux** machine you must **first** run a seperate installation of PyTorch to ensure package dependencies are met for the SeismicReduction module.
 This is due to PyTorch's cross platform variability.
-This step is not necessary for Mac users
+This step is not necessary for Mac users.

-1. Install PyTorch for Windows or Linuz:
+1. Install PyTorch for Windows or Linux:
 ```bash
 pip3 install torch==1.2.0+cpu torchvision==0.4.0+cpu -f https://download.pytorch.org/whl/torch_stable.html
 ```